atom0s/XiPackets/world/client/0x0059/README.md

 _The effect parameter._

-The client uses this value to inform the server of its local attempt to playout the crafting animations.
+The client uses this value to inform the server of its local attempt to play out the crafting animations.
 When the client begins crafting, it will start playing several animations in a specific order along with a result animation based on the success status or failure of the synthesis.
 If the client fails to begin the crafting animations correctly, it will exit out of the synthesis early and set this value to `1` to make it as a failed attempt locally.
 Successful animation playing for the full synthesis attempt will set this value to `0`.

 If the client fails to be properly set to the correct animation status while crafting, it will also cause this to be set to `1`. _(The client expects itself to be set to status `44` (`CAMP`).)_